reduxjs/reselect/README.md

 > The following will only work with React Redux v4.3.0 and greater

-In order to share a selector across multiple `VisibleTodoList` components **and** retain memoization, each instance of the component needs to have its own individual copy of the selector.
+In order to share a selector across multiple `VisibleTodoList` components **and** retain memoization, each instance of the component needs its own individual copy of the selector.

-Firstly, we need a function that creates new instances of the `getVisibleTodos` selector:
+Let's introduce a function named `getVisibleTodosCreator` that creates new copies of the `getVisibleTodos` selector:

 #### `selectors/todoSelectors.js`